 - Estimate the number of miles that Laura Ingalls Wilder traveled when she moved from the Dakota Territory to Missouri.

 - On a map, use colored pushpins and yarn or highlight lines to illustrate where the Ingalls and Wilder parents came from and trace the families' moves from where the parents were born to Missouri.
 (For a more complete tracing, students may wish to refer to the Little House books for clues.)

 - Followup: On a world map, use yarn or highlight lines to illustrate the movement of all the people enumerated on this page of the 1900 census from their places of origin to Wright County, MO.

 - Ask students to examine the census of 1880 (or 1900) for their county.
 Direct students to write a paragraph describing the lifestyle of a typical family in that county in 1880 (or 1900) based only on information provided by the census.
 Students might include such topics as work, family, employment, and migration patterns.

-Additional documents related to Laura Ingalls Wilder, including photographs and her father's Homestead Application, are available in the Online Catalog (OPA).
+Additional documents related to Laura Ingalls Wilder, including photographs and her father's Homestead Application, are available in the National Archives Catalog.